-- 1. Any person holding a Fellowship under Title B, C, D or F which commenced on or before 7 July 2009 shall, on ceasing to hold it under any of those Titles, hold it under Title E if he or she would have been qualified to hold it under Title E under the provisions of the Statutes that were in force on that date. - N.B.
+- 1. Any person holding a Fellowship under Title B, C, D or F which commenced on or before 22 June 2020 inclusive shall, on ceasing to hold it under any of those Titles, hold it under Title E if he or she would have been qualified to hold it under Title E under the provisions of the Statutes that were in force on that date. - 2.
+Any person holding a Fellowship under either of the Titles B and D which commenced on or before 22 June 2020 (inclusive) shall continue to hold it under Title B or Title D as the case may be under the provisions of the Statutes that were in force on that date.

+N.B.
 References to Statute X elsewhere in the Statutes are to be adjusted appropriately; thus in Statute V the provisions for Title E should now refer in line 5 to Statute X.7-9.